 a.
 Add Assessment Fee: Manufacturers must include the PaintCare Recovery Fees to their wholesale price of each container of paint.
 Retailers must ensure these fees are passed down to the consumer.

 b.
 Sell Registered Brands: Once the program begins, retailers must make sure they do not sell unregistered architectural paint brands.
 Retailers are able to check manufacturers and brands from lists which are posted here:

 c.
 Volunteer to be a paint drop off site: To learn more, please watch our Retailer Drop-Off Site Video or read our factsheet listed below.

 Printed Materials for All Retailers

-Point-of-Sale (POS) Materials will be available to retailers and facilities at no charge.
-All Connecticut paint retailers will be mailed a starting packet of materials prior to the Connecticut program launch and will be able to order additional quantities on an ongoing basis.
+Point-of-Sale (POS) Materials are available to retailers and facilities at no charge.
+All Connecticut paint retailers were mailed a starting packet of materials prior to the Connecticut program launch and may order additional quantities on an ongoing basis.
 If you are interested in jointly developing print based materials (“co-branding”) so that materials have both your logo and PaintCare’s logo, please contact PaintCare at firstname.lastname@example.org.

 Downloadable Publications for Retailers

 The following materials in PDF format are available for downloading:

 PaintCare held a number of retail-focused webinars before the program began to provide an overview of the program, review the responsibilities of retailers under the law, and provide retailers an opportunity to ask questions.
 Slides from the webinar are available here.